whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-16-Popsugar-Must-Have-May2015-Review.md

 ![Popsugar Box May 2015 Hammonds Candies Taffy](/images/PopsugarMay2015HammondsCandiesTaffy.jpg)
 <a href="http://www.hammondscandies.com/candy-types/mccraws-flat-taffy/mccraws-taffy-assorted-flavors">Hammond's Candies McCraw's Flat Taffy</a> $1
-<p>Okay, so I'm not really into taffy and this just seems out of place to include in a <a href="http://popsu.gr/vXrB" target="_blank">Popsugar Must Have</a> box.
+<p>Okay, so I'm not really into taffy and this just seems out of place to include in a <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">Popsugar Must Have</a> box.
 I'm passing this along to my husband who will eat anything sweet.
 <br>

-<p><b>VERDICT:</b> I think this box represented the theme they had and I'm in love with 2 of the big ticket items so I'm happy with that.
+<p><b>My Thoughts:</b> I think this box represented the theme they had and I'm in love with 2 of the big ticket items so I'm happy with that.
 The total value of this box came up to $114 and although it's not my favorite box from them, I'll still use most of the items so I got my money's worth.
 I'm excited for the June 2015 box though since they released a <a href="http://whatsupmailbox.com/popsugar/Popsugar-June2015-Spoiler/">spoiler item</a> just a few days ago and that item alone is worth more than the subscription!
 Hint, it's perfect for sunny summer days.
 Check out my <a href="http://whatsupmailbox.com/popsugar/Popsugar-June2015-Spoiler/">Popsugar Spoiler news</a> I posted to see what it is.
 Here's hoping to a better box in June!</p>